Geometric rigidity of simple modules for algebraic groups: Proof of Theorem 1

 Similarly, if $M$ is an $A$-module and $M'$ is an $A_K$-submodule of $M_K$, then $E$ is a field of definition for $M'$ if there is a submodule $N$ of $M_E$ such that $N_K=M'$, and it is minimal if $E$ admits no proper subfield of definition. \end{defn}

-\begin{remark}In general there is no guarantee of a minimal field of definition: in \cite{BR19} one can find an example of a two-dimensional module for the quaternion algebra $A:=\Q\{x,y\}/(x^2=y^2=-1,\ xy=yx)$ that is defined over the field $K=\Q(a,b)/(a^2+b^2+1)$, and whenever it is defined over some subfield $E$ of $K$, it is also defined over some proper subfield of $E$. \end{remark}
+\begin{remark}In general there is no guarantee of a minimal field of definition: in \cite[Sec.~6]{BR19} one can find an example of a two-dimensional module for the quaternion algebra $A:=\Q\{x,y\}/(x^2=y^2=-1,\ xy=-yx)$ that is defined over the field $K=\Q(a,b)/(a^2+b^2+1)$, and whenever it is defined over some subfield $E$ of $K$, it is also defined over some proper subfield of $E$. \end{remark}

-In the special case $A=k$, so that $M$ is a $K$-vector space, one sees $M\cong N_K$ if $N$ is a $k$-vector space with a basis of the same cardinality as that of $M$ so that its minimal field of definition exists and is $k$.
+In the special case $A=k$, so that $M$ is a $K$-vector space, one sees that $M\cong N_K$ if $N$ is a $k$-vector space with a basis of the same cardinality as that of $M$ so that its minimal field of definition exists and is $k$.
 When $V$ is any $k$-vector space and $W$ a $K$-subspace for some field extension $K/k$, it is explained in \cite[Rk.~1.1.7]{CGP15} how to construct the unique minimal field of definition $E$ for $W$: one takes a basis $\{e_i\}_{i\in I}$ of $V$, with a subset $\{e_j\}_{j\in J}$ that maps to a basis $\{\overline{e_j}\}_{j\in J}$ of $(V\otimes K)/W$; then one takes for $E$ the subfield of $K$ spanned by the coefficients of the remaining $\{\overline{e_i}\}_{i\in I\setminus J}$ when expressed as linear combinations of the $\overline{e_j}$.
+See also \cite[Sec.~4.8] {EGAIV} for a discussion of fields of definition.

-At least for an artinian algebra $A$ this construction is compatible with the formation of the Jacobson radical of $A_\bark$ as we describe below.
+For an artinian $k$-algebra $A$, we will be interested in the field of definition of the Jacobson radical $\Jac(A_{\bark})$ as a submodule of $A_{\bark}$---the construction above implies its existence.

 \begin{lemma} Let $k$ be a field and let $A$ be a finite-dimensional algebra over $k$.
-Let $\mathcal{J}:=\Jac(A_{\bark})$ denote the Jacobson radical of the base change $A_{\bark} = A\otimes_k \bark$. \begin{itemize} \item[(i)] If $A=K$ is a purely inseparable field extension of $k$, then $\mathcal{J}$ has minimal field of definition $K$. \item[(ii)] More generally, the minimal field of definition of $\mathcal{J}$ is a finite purely inseparable extension $K/k$.\end{itemize} Let $J\subseteq A_{K}$ be such that $\mathcal{J} = J_\bark$. \begin{itemize}\item[(iii)] For any extension $E/K$ we have $\Jac(A_E)=J_E$. \item[(iv)] The module $A_K$ is rigid if and only if $A_E$ is rigid for some field extension $E/K$ if and only if $A_E$ is rigid for all field extensions $E/K$. \end{itemize} \end{lemma}
+Let $\mathcal{J}:=\Jac(A_{\bark})$ denote the Jacobson radical of the base change $A_{\bark} = A\otimes_k \bark$. \begin{itemize} \item[(i)] If $A=K$ is a purely inseparable field extension of $k$, then as a $\mathcal{J}$ has minimal field of definition $K$. \item[(ii)] More generally, the minimal field of definition of $\mathcal{J}$ is a finite purely inseparable extension $K/k$ (and, in particular, it exists).\end{itemize} Let $J\subseteq A_{K}$ be such that $\mathcal{J} = J_\bark$. \begin{itemize}\item[(iii)] For any extension $E/K$ we have $\Jac(A_E)=J_E$. \item[(iv)] The module $A_K$ is rigid if and only if $A_E$ is rigid for some field extension $E/K$ if and only if $A_E$ is rigid for all field extensions $E/K$. \end{itemize} \end{lemma}

 \begin{proof} (i).
 Because $K$ is purely inseparable, for any algebraic extension $E/k$ the algebra $K\otimes_k E$ is local, since there is precisely one embedding $K\hookrightarrow \overline{E}=\bark$ and so there is just one possible quotient field: the compositum of $K$ and $E$.
 Seen as an $E$-algebra this quotient field is $1$-dimensional precisely when $K\subseteq E$, hence $\dim \Jac(K\otimes_k \bark)=[K:k]-1$ and $K$ is the required minimal field of definition.